 Prolific documentary filmmaker Jesse Moss has introduced us to ‘The Family’ via his film of the same name.

-Available on Netflix, The Family covers this now not-so-secret-organization’s history and global outreach.
+Available on Netflix, The Family covers this now not-so-secret secret organization’s history and global outreach.

 Founded by Abraham Vereide in 1935, in San Francisco, the loosely structured organization expanded and spread around the globe.
 The key players attempted to keep this non-organization organization secret as long as possible.
 Yet, now there is this five-part documentary.

-The Family is based on two ideas and a strategy: A simplified version of Christianity, a focus on the wealthy and powerful, and a ‘prayer breakfast.’
+The Family is based on two ideas and a tactic: A simplified version of Christianity, a focus on the wealthy and powerful, and a ‘prayer breakfast.’

 The United States’ annual ‘National Prayer Breakfast’ in Washington, D.C. has been attended by every US President since Dwight D. Eisenhower.
 DC-based, our ‘Breakfast’ has morphed over the decades into a week or two orgy of political lobbying.